First cycle degree in

 Find out more

-The course is addressed to Italian and foreign students interested in animal species care and welfare at national and international level, and offers a unique educational pathway in the Mediterranean area of Europe.
+The Animal Care Bachelor's Degree Program is aimed at both Italian and international students interested in animal care and welfare, in both national and global contexts.
+It offers a unique educational path within the Mediterranean area of Europe and is characterized by a strong international outlook.

 Contacts